What is IIoT? Definition and Benefits of Industrial Internet of Things

 Other industries that benefit from Industrial IoT include logistics and transportation.
 These firms value advanced communications and monitoring systems that are enhanced by the Internet of Things.
 One big example is freight monitoring, which allows operations centers the chance to gain visibility into blind spots in their freight processes.
 Examples include the condition of freight, humidity levels in trucks, temperature, and ambient light intensity.
 Geofencing can also be established to determine if freight is outside established boundaries.

 Industrial IoT in the energy and utilities industry powers oil and gas, including smart grid operations and other use cases.
 Many utility companies have initiatives that prioritize energy conservation, such as using motion-sensitive energy-efficient lights or limiting the use of their HVAC systems.
-This method of conservation focuses on the overall equipment effectiveness (OEE) of the facility, which in turn leads to energy conservation and savings.
+This method of conservation focuses on the facility’s overall equipment effectiveness (OEE), which in turn leads to energy conservation and savings.

-In wastewater treatment plants, water leakage detection can know when loss, theft, and pressure management occurs.
+In wastewater treatment plants, water leakage detection can detect loss, theft, and pressure management.
 Water quality, temperature, pressure, consumption, and more can be tracked via smart devices that communicate directly with water utility companies to analyze data and share information with the consumer.

 Benefits of Industrial IoT